 ".
 For JSON, use escape characters such as '\'.
 If you automatically encode your description, be careful not to encode it twice.

 - Don't include comparisons or details about other products.
 For example, don't mention things like 'even better than X'.
 Let customers research other products on their own.

 - Don't use capital letters for emphasis.
-Capitalised text is common in spam and untrustworthy ads.
+Capitalised text is common in spam and untrustworthy product listings.
 You should still use capitalisation when it's appropriate, including for abbreviations, phone numbers, countries and currency.
 For example, ADHD, UNICEF, 1-555-CALL-NOW, UK and USD.

-- Don't include promotional text.
-Don't add information such as price, sale price, sale dates, delivery, delivery date, other time-related information or your company's name.
-Include this information with the other attributes such as
+Don't include promotional text such as price, sale price, sale dates, dispatch, delivery date, other time-related information or your company's name.
+Include this information with the other attributes such as sale price

 - Include your product's most relevant features and visual attributes.
 Examples of types of information to include:

 - Intended age range